flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/HDAWG/HDAWG.md

 hdawg.close()
 ```

 In this script, we first import the necessary modules and classes from Qcodes.
 Then, we create a `Station` object to hold the instrument.
 Next, we create an instance of the `ZIHDAWG8` class, passing the name of the instrument ('hdawg') and the device ID ('dev1234') as arguments.
 We add the instrument to the station using the `add_component` method.
 Finally, we can use the instrument to perform operations such as enabling a channel and starting the AWG.
-To disconnect from the instrument, we call the `close` method.

 Note: Replace `'dev1234'` with the actual device ID of your HDAWG RF Signal Generator.

 </TabItem>